valderman/squeekboard-sway/HACKING.md

 Coding
 ------

+### Project structure

+Rust modules should be split into 2 categories: libraries, and user interface.
+They differ in the way they do error handling.

+Libraries should:

+- not panic due to external surprises, only due to internal inconsistencies
+- pass errors and surprises they can't handle to the callers instead
+- not silence errors and surprises

+User interface modules should:

+- try to provide safe values whenever they encounter an error
+- do the logging
+- give libraries the ability to report errors and surprises (e.g. via giving them loggers)

+### Style

 Code submitted should roughly match the style of surrounding code.
 Things that will *not* be accepted are ones that often lead to errors:

 - skipping brackets `{}` after every `if()`, `else`, and similar